wolfSSL/documentation/wolfSSH/src/chapter10.md

 ##  Commercial Licensing

 Businesses and enterprises who wish to incorporate wolfSSL products into proprietary appliances or other commercial software products for re-distribution must license commercial versions.
-Commercial licenses for wolfSSL, yaSSL, and wolfCrypt are available for $5,000 USD per end product or SKU.
-Licenses are generally issued for one product and include unlimited royalty-free distribution.
-Custom licensing terms are also available.

-Commercial licenses are also available for wolfMQTT and wolfSSH.
 Please contact licensing@wolfssl.com with inquiries.

 ###  Support Packages